 How to reach Hundred Islands Philippines

 To get to the zipline you have to take an island-hopping tour starting at Lucap Wharf Alaminos City Pangasinan.
 It takes about 4-6 hours by bus to get from Metro Manila to Pangasinan.

 This zipline ride was the most beautiful zipline ride I have ever done.
 Views over the sea and little islands are unforgettable and the National Park is one of the most amazing places to visit in Luzon. // Adriana from Czech the World

 Kota Kinabalu is a popular tropical destination in Southeast Asia.
-The Sabah region is filled with pristine beaches and luxurious resorts that are perfect for all sorts of water sports from snorkeling, scuba diving, sea walking, arasailing to many more.
+The Sabah region is filled with pristine beaches and luxurious resorts that are perfect for all sorts of water sports from snorkeling, scuba diving, sea walking, and parasailing to many more.
 For a unique experience that is different from the typical beachside activities, sign up for the Coral Flyer between Sapi Island and Gaya Island.
-The Zipline is 235-meter long and it’s a thrilling ride that started from Gaya Island and flies through the sky to Sapi Island on the ocean.
-It is the longest island zipline in he world and one of the rare ziplines in the world that connect two islands.
+The Zipline is 235-metre long and it’s a thrilling ride that started from Gaya Island and flies through the sky to Sapi Island on the ocean.
+It is the longest island zipline in the world and one of the rare ziplines in the world that connect two islands.